slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your income is directly proportional to the need for what you do and your ability to do it.' -- Jim Rohn*

-differentiate yourself / volunteer for assignments becoming the go to guy for some questions

-I always advise young people to become good public speakers (top 25%).
-Anyone can do it with practice.
-If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
-Or get a degree in business on top of your engineering degree, law degree, medical degree, science degree, or whatever.
-Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.
+- Become the best at one specific thing.
+- Become very good (top 25%) at two or more things.

+> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 How to «pivot» career?

 Cultivate a relevant skill stack.
 Capitalism rewards things that are both rare and valuable.
 You make yourself rare by combining two or more “pretty goods” until no one else has your mix.

-- be aware of it, cultivate it consciously, and apply it in pursuit of a personal goal.
-- use the career fuel (transportable skills) that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.
+- use the transportable skills that you have: soft skills (e.g. persuasive communication: pitching and change somebody's opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.

 - find the people that were working for them. top leaders ask for help and give knowledge away. more open source.
-- take risks to boost your immune system.*
+- take risks to boost your immune system.

-pivoting?
-- Pivoting isn’t easy, even if you know it’s right.
 - Pivoting is a mindset.
+Pivoting isn’t easy, even if you know it’s right.
-- You will either pivot or get pivoted. -> everything is changing all the time
+- You will either pivot or get pivoted.
-- Changes are usually for the best.
-- You don’t have to be a “brand” to be discoverable. -- just add value!

-> *'People pivot combining two skills..
+> *'People pivot combining two skills.
 E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.'*

-How to advance career? knowledge + metaknowledge (don't ask, journal higher hierarchy than you)

-- Become the best at one specific thing.
-- Become very good (top 25%) at two or more things.

-> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 On college:

 > *'«I want to have a safety net so I can get a job.» This is what my daughter said to me.
 Where did she learn the phrase “Safety net”?
 Maybe the thing about college is that a child is not yet ready to be an adult.
 It’s the last time they will ever hang out with people their own age.
 My closest friends are not my age.
 In college though, they were.
 It’s scary to be an adult.
 To survive.
 It’s a jungle.
 College is still a walled safe city for kids just like you.
 I would pay a lot to be a child again.
 To not make the mistakes of adulthood.
 To not have those fears.
 So maybe that’s what the college tuition is.
 The cost to extend childhood.
 And the cost of childhood is going up.' -- James Altucher*

 > *'The purpose of high education is first and foremost to meet people and build relationships.'*